 5. Pay Extra Attention to Your Call to Action Button

 In this section of the email cheat sheet, we’ll look at the importance of a call to action.
 People rarely read the entire content of an email.
 They tend to quickly skim the text and click on the big, bright button.
-Remember, make sure that the most important part of the newsletter – your ‘Call To Action’ button – is clearly visible.
+Remember, make sure that the most important part of the newsletter, and your email marketing campaigns in general, – your ‘Call To Action’ button – is clearly visible.
 Text base CTAs often work best.

 Secondly, your CTA should be short and contain action words, like “Shop”, “Buy”, etc. In addition, personalize it by using words such as “yourself” and “me”.
 For example, “Show me”, “Let’s do this!”, “I want this!”.